rikardocorp/tensorflow_vgg_train/README.md

 The `test_vgg16.py` and `test_vgg19.py` contain the sample usage.

 ### Load Dataset
-El modulo para cargar un dataset se encuentra en el archivo 'test_vgg19_train_mbatch.py', para esto necesitamos tres archivos indispensable:
+The class for loading a dataset and generating sub sets for the minibatchs is in the file 'dataseTools.py', this class requires three input data:
-  - *data/[image].jpg:* The directory that contains the input images
+  - *data/[image].jpg:* The directory that contains the input images.
   - *data-train.csv:* The file containing the list of all training images.
-This contains two main fields [ 'image name' 'tag or class']
+This contains two main fields [ 'image name (string)','class (string)','tag or class (int)'].
-  - *synset.txt:* This file contains the name of all the classes of the data set sorted by the tag number
+  - *minibatch:* This variable stores the size of the minibatch.